pkozelka/contentcheck-maven-plugin/README.md

 * empty lines and lines starting to # are ignored
 * one entry per line
 * path is relation to source root
-* Ant wildcards are support
+* Ant wildcards are supported

 WAR's content definition